Senegal arrests three over babies’ deaths in hospital blaze

 DAKAR: Senegalese police have made their first arrests in connection with a fire at a hospital in which 11 babies died, trade union sources said on Monday.

-President Macky Sall fired his health minister, Diouf Sarr, even before the 11 tiny bodies were buried.
+President Macky Sall fired his health minister, Abdoudaye Diouf Sarr, a day after the tragedy.

 The three people arrested in connection with the case were a midwife, a nurse and the head of the hospital’s human resources department, a health workers’ union official told AFP.

-They were being questioned over “endangering the lives of others”, official Ousmane Diouf said.
+They were being questioned on suspicion of “endangering the lives of others,“ official Ousmane Diouf said.

 The two medical professionals were arrested on Sunday.